 Flight cancellations due to weather are likely

-If you plan to trek to Everest Base Camp you trek will likely start with a flight from Kathmandu to the world’s most dangerous airport, Lukla.
-At an altitude of 2,800 metres, Lukla often gets weathered in and flights are regularly cancelled.
+If you plan to trek to Everest Base Camp your trek will likely start with a flight from Kathmandu to the world’s most dangerous airport, Lukla.
+At an altitude of 2,800 meters, Lukla often gets weathered in and flights are regularly canceled.
 Rearranging flights can be an expensive business.
 In the most difficult of situations, a helicopter is one – extremely expensive alternative way to get off the mountain.

 Natural Disasters Occur